MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 default values chosen at power-up.

 ## Interpreting the schematic
-The particular PHY used on the board can operate in a number of different modes, depending on how it is connected.
-Some on the pins on the PHY that are normally used as outputs (from PHY to FPGA) are actually sensed (used as input) on powerup, to configure default mode.
-This is controlled in hardware by using either pull-up or pull-down resistors on these configuration pins.
+The LAN8720A PHY can operate in a number of different modes, depending on how it is connected.
+Some on the pins on the PHY that are normally used as outputs (i.e. from PHY to FPGA) are sensed (used as input) on power-up, to configure the default mode.
+The default mode is selected in hardware by using either pull-up or pull-down resistors on these configuration pins.

-So from the schematic we ascertain the following:
+From the schematic we ascertain the following:
 * RXD0/MODE0    : External pull up
 * RXD1/MODE1    : External pull up
 * CRS\_DV/MODE2 : External pull up